tap1r/mongodb-scripts/ROADMAP.md

 ### `discovery.js`

 - Plugable command profiles (auto-trim / autoCompact as a per-member job).
+- **Direct-to-member for compact:** replica-set URI without `directConnection=true` lands on the primary; only that process is compacted (not replicated).
+Warn when `hello().me` ≠ connected host, or when `isWritablePrimary` and the seed list looks like a set.
+Pin each member (prefer secondaries first) and run auto-trim / autoCompact per host.
 - Standalone, load-balanced, arbiters.
 - Execution modes: serial; shards in parallel / serial per shard; limited pool; jitter; timeout cancel.
 - Target primary vs secondaries only (auto-trim wants the latter by default).